Learn Jira Admin Aspects: JIRA Administration and User Management Tutorial

 There are two ways to which you can add users to JIRA.

 - Send an invite to join JIRA to a user’s email ID

-Let us look at create manually in detail:
+Let us look at creating manually in detail:

-2) Enter the user details in the “Create new user” dialog that opens up.
+#2) Enter the user details in the “Create New User” dialogue that opens up.
 In the below example I have entered only mandatory fields.
 The others are self-explanatory and can be set as required.

-1) Click on the “Invite users” button in the User Management->Users screen and enter one or more email ID’s in the below dialog that opens up.
+#1) Click on the “Invite Users” button in the User Management->Users screen and enter one or more email ID’s in the below dialogue that opens up.
 When done, click Send.

 You will be able to change the following profile information.